irllabs/ml-lib/README.md

 **ml-lib** is primarily based on the [Gesture Recognition Toolkit](http://www.nickgillian.com/software/grt) by Nick Gillian **ml-lib** is designed to work on a variety of platforms including OS X, Windows, Linux, on Intel and ARM architectures.

+## Development Status

+**ML-LIB IS CURRENTLY IN OPEN BETA**

+This means the software is considered feature complete, but has not been extensively tested and should not be used in production environments.

+Bugs should be reported via the [issues page](https://github.com/cmuartfab/ml-lib/issues).

 ## Installation

 - Download the latest release from the [GitHub releases page](https://github.com/cmuartfab/ml-lib/releases)